 - Introduction – The product is introduced to a test market, and The DRG gathers feedback from users prior to full-scale launch.

-The DRG tailors the research plan to fit your information needs, product category, and target market.
+The DRG tailors the product research plan to fit your information needs, product category, and target market.
 The insights we provide during product development help businesses:

 - Create successful new products and improve existing products